WEBN: Local artists

 WEBN was always passionate about promoting local artists.
 Also, the concept of national artists (who happened to be in town for shows) performing live in the radio studio began at WEBN.

 As part of WEBN's commitment to promoting local artists, it began issuing a series of records featuring local artists, each designated a "WEBN Album Project," beginning in 1976.
 Proceeds from sales were donated to charity.
 The album projects featured exclusively local artists performing original songs.
 The album projects focused primarily on rock performances, but featured a wide range of different styles, including folk, jazz, and novelty songs.
 Popular local bands such as The Raisins and Wheels had cuts on WEBN album projects.
 WEBN often gave airplay to songs on the album projects.
-Eleven different WEBN album projects were released in the 1970s and 1980s.
+Eleven different WEBN album projects were released in the 1970s and 1980s, the WEBN album projects was also a launching pad to some stars that went on to do bigger and better successes; like Roger Troutman and his Funk/R&B electro band Zapp and Antonio "L.A."
+Reid who went to form the R&B/Bubblegum Pop group The Deele in the early to late '80's.

 Fireworks show

 WEBN also presents the Cincinnati Riverfest annual fireworks display, a spectacular exhibition on the Riverfront, on Labor Day weekend in conjunction with Cincinnati Bell and Rozzi's Famous Fireworks.
 The seventeen-year agreement with Toyota came to an end in 2007.
 The show is set to music broadcast by the station.
 The first WEBN fireworks show happened in 1977 as a one-time celebration of the station's tenth birthday, but it was so well-received that it has been repeated every year since under the auspices of the station's "Committee for Aesthetic Public Spectacle."
 The event routinely draws over 500,000 people to the Cincinnati Riverfront.

 The event has been broadcast live on local TV stations since 1984 when WXIX-TV aired the fireworks.
 In 2008, the show was broadcast in high definition for the first time on WLWT-TV.
 It was untelevised in 2015 when WXIX did not renew the contract, but the fireworks show returned to television in 2016 via WKRC-TV.

 The event was held in a secret location in 2020 due to COVID-19.
 It took place at Kentucky Speedway.